vladandjv/maccess/README.md

 with valgrind or similar tool.
 See the headers of the source files for more detailes.

-e_create.c -Only creates the database files.
-Necessary only for e_test. e_test.c - Shows B+ tree parameters and adds only 5 records.
+e_create.c -Creates the database files.
+Must be run first! e_test.c - Shows B+ tree parameters and adds only 10 records.

 Deleting shared memory, made specifically for the testing programs,
 is with e_shmrm.
 It deletes shared memory segments for the testing